Pleurostylodon: Description

 The third upper incisor was enlarged, and vaguely resembling a canine, while the canine was larger and lanceolate.
 The premolars and molars had an external edge outside the sinuous protoloph, with a strong parastyle and a fold of the paracon.
 The protoloph and metaloph were complete, except in the first upper premolar, while the protocon and the hypocon were separated in the non-worn teeth.
 A sort of hook and several small crests were present in variable numbers in the median valley of the molars.

+Among notoungulates, Pleurostylodon modicus had a notably low daily enamel secretion rate and enamel extension rate, and its enamel formation front angle was relatively high compared to other members of the order.

 Classification

 The genus Pleurostylodon was first described in 1897 by Florentino Ameghino, based on fossil remains found in Argentina in Middle Eocene terrains.
 The type species is Pleurostylodon modicus, but Ameghino described numerous other species in subsequent years, including P. complanatus, P. crassiramis, P. recticrista, P. similis.

 Pleurostylodon is one of the better known genera of the family Isotemnidae, a group of basal notoungulates comprising numerous relatively unspecialized genera of variable size.
 The Isotemnidae family is considered by some to be paraphyletic, in which case Pleurostylodon may be closer to the basis of Toxodontia, which includes various derived genera such as Toxodon.